Mohammad-Afaque/realtime-chat-/README.md

 # Realtime-Chat
-messages are not stored in database it is an array which stores data temporarily.Sockets are used in it two different devices can message each other just like any chat applicatio
+messages are not stored in database it is an array which stores data temporarily.Socket.io is used due to which two different devices can message each other just like any chat application.give it star if you like it